Umbrella liability insurance

 You should also consider umbrella insurance if you:

-• Have a pet or pets that may bite or otherwise injure someone.
+- Have pets that may injure someone

 Protect yourself

-An umbrella policy can provide extra protection from financial hardship after a catastrophic claim.
-If you have questions about umbrella insurance or would like to review your coverage on current policies, call us at 1-800-443-6316.
+If you have questions about umbrella insurance or would like to review your current coverage, call 1-800-443-6316.